earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral03-landsat-tifs-in-R.md

 ## About Landsat data

 > At over 40 years, the Landsat series of satellites provides the longest temporal record of moderate resolution multispectral data of the Earth’s surface on a global basis.
 The Landsat record has remained remarkably unbroken, proving a unique resource to assist a broad range of specialists in managing the world’s food, water, forests, and other natural resources for a growing world population.
 It is a record unmatched in quality, detail, coverage, and value.
-Source: <a href="https://landsat.usgs.gov/about-landsat" target="_blank">USGS</a>
+Source: <a href="<a href="https://landsat.usgs.gov/about-landsat" target="_blank">USGS</a>